-- 10.65 A Labuan KRI is required to conduct ongoing due diligence on the business relationship with its customers.
-Such measures shall include: - scrutinising transactions undertaken throughout the course of that relationship to ensure that the transactions being conducted are consistent with the Labuan KR's knowledge of the customer, their business and risk profile, including where necessary, the source of funds; and - (ii) ensuring that documents, data or information collected under the CDD process is kept up-to-date and relevant, by undertaking reviews of existing records particularly for higher risk customers. - G 10.66 In conducting ongoing due diligence, Labuan KRI may take into consideration the economic background and purpose of any transaction or business relationship which: - (i) appears unusual; - (ii) is inconsistent with the expected type of activity and business model when compared to the volume of transaction; - (iii) does not have any apparent economic purpose; or - (iv) casts doubt on the legality of such transactions, especially with regard to complex and large transactions or involving higher risk customers. - 10.67 The frequency in implementing paragraph 10.65(i) under ongoing due diligence and enhanced ongoing due diligence shall commensurate with the level of ML/TF risks posed by the customer based on the risk profiles and nature of transactions. - 10.68 In conducting enhanced ongoing due diligence, a Labuan KRI is required to: - (i) increase the number and timing of controls applied; and - (ii) identify patterns of transactions that need further examination.
+- 10.66 A Labuan KRI is required to conduct ongoing due diligence on the business relationship with its customers.
+Such measures shall include: - (i) scrutinising transactions undertaken throughout the course of that relationship to ensure that the transactions being conducted are consistent with the Labuan KRI's knowledge of the customer, their business and risk profile, including where necessary, the source of funds; and - (ii) ensuring that documents, data or information collected under the CDD process is kept up-to-date and relevant, by undertaking reviews of existing records particularly for higher risk customers. - G 10.67 In conducting ongoing due diligence, a Labuan KRI may take into consideration the economic background and purpose of any transaction or business relationship which: - (i) appears unusual; - (ii) is inconsistent with the expected type of activity and business model when compared to the volume of transaction; - (iii) does not have any apparent economic purpose; or - (iv) casts doubt on the legality of such transactions, especially with regard to complex and large transactions or involving higher risk customers. - 10.68 The frequency in implementing paragraph 10.66(i) under ongoing due diligence and enhanced ongoing due diligence shall commensurate with the level of ML/TF/PF risks posed by the customer based on the risk profiles and nature of transactions. - 10.69 A Labuan KRI shall periodically review its on-going due diligence measures to ensure it remains relevant and effective for accurate customer risk profiles and nature of transactions. - 10.70 In conducting enhanced ongoing due diligence, a Labuan KRI is required to: - (i) increase the number and timing of controls applied; and - (ii) identify patterns of transactions that need further examination.